mahimrahman/MonHeure-Mobile-App/README.md

 - **Gradient Backgrounds**: Beautiful color gradients throughout the app using the new palette
 - **Rounded Corners**: Modern card design with consistent `rounded-xl` (12px) and `rounded-2xl` (16px) border radius
 - **Soft Shadows**: Subtle `shadow-md` shadows for depth and visual hierarchy
-- **Smooth Animations**: Spring-based animations with proper easing
+- **Smooth Animations**: Spring-based animations with proper easing using react-native-reanimated
 - **Touch-Friendly**: Large touch targets and generous spacing
 - **Responsive Design**: Works seamlessly on all screen sizes and orientations
 - **Consistent Typography**: `text-lg` classes for uniform text sizing